WebAssembly/spec/spectec/test-prose/TEST.md

   - the external index externidx is valid with xt.

 Globals_ok
-- the global sequence global'* is valid with the global type sequence globaltype* if:
+- the global sequence global* is valid with the global type sequence globaltype* if:
   - Either:
-    - global'* is [].
+    - global* is [].
     - globaltype* is [].
   - Or:
-    - global'* is [global_1] :: global*.
+    - global* is [global_1] :: global'*.
     - globaltype* is [gt_1] :: gt*.
     - the global global_1 is valid with the global type gt_1.
     - the context C' is the context C with .GLOBALS appended by [gt_1].
-    - Under the context C', the global sequence global* is valid with the global type sequence gt*.
+    - Under the context C', the global sequence global'* is valid with the global type sequence gt*.

 Globals_ok/empty
 - [] is valid with the global type sequence [].